Distributed Circumnavigation Using Bearing Based Control with Limited Target Information: Simulation Results

 \subsection{Case $1$: Single leader configuration}

-Fig. \ref{fig:first_graph} depicts the communication topology for five agents converging to circular orbits.
-The initial conditions are given in TABLE \ref{tab1}.
+Fig. \ref{fig:first_graph} depicts the communication topology for five agents.
 Consistent with Theorem \ref{thm:conv_sing_fol}, agents converge to circular orbits (Fig. \ref{fig:trajectory_case1}) with stabilised horizontal distances (Fig. \ref{fig:distance_from_target_case1}).
 Moreover, Fig. \ref{fig:control_inputs_case1} shows all control inputs converging to a unified value, confirming the formation of a single inavriant rotating structure.